benwiz/graphics/README.md

 ## To Do

 - spotify-track-analysis-grid
-  - Make it draw along with the song by creating a new github project just for this and hook up to spotify.
-Select song, pull json api, display result, allow user to click play and the song will play and their device and draw out the song in time.
   - Figure out padding around drawing
   - IDEA: Use the pitch to select a shape or color and timbre to tweak it
+  - AFTER HAVING SOMETHING ON THE WALL: Make it draw along with the song by creating a new github project just for this and hook up to spotify.
+Select song, pull json api, display result, allow user to click play and the song will play and their device and draw out the song in time.

 - river-walk
   - Create initial walk algorithm.
 Data should be randomly generated during preload.
 Later data can be manually gathered from spotify and read in from a json file.